-Prague, Czech Republic – An opposition politician recently called for the physical elimination of Czech President Milos Zeman, prompting his own party to distance itself from his comments.
+Prague, Czech Republic – An opposition politician recently publicly called to kill Czech President Milos Zeman, prompting his own party to distance itself from his comments.

 In a Facebook post, Martin Lang, a Civic Democratic (ODS) politician from Jesenice, in the Prague West district, identified all the lawmakers who voted in favour of the taxation of churches’ restitution as “stinking, treasonous pigs” and “moral monsters” that need to be “killed”.

-Although dating back to late April, his post was recently unearthed by the Nas Region website, forcing M. Lang to eventually delete his Facebook message, which has kept circulating on social media ever since then.
+Although dating back to the end of April, his post was recently unearthed by the Nas Region website, forcing M. Lang to eventually delete his Facebook message, which has kept circulating on social media ever since then.

 In his post, M. Lang also justified the use of force and extreme means to “defend the rights of citizens”: although advocating to first use all the legal means necessary to do so, the ODS politician then claimed “it’s necessary to cut off the heads of such evil” if the legal process fails.